ails-lab/CrowdHeritage_Documentation/docs/README.md

 <img src="_media/campaign-moderate-data-export.png" width="auto">

 #### Export Annotations for MINT Tool
-In case the Campaign Owner wants to export the annotations and ingest them to the MINT tool they can click on the *Copy Annotations URL for MINT* button.
+In case the Campaign Owner wants to export the annotations to ingest them into the MINT tool, they can click on the *Copy Annotations URL for MINT* button.
-This will copy the exported annotations URL which can then be pasted in the respective MINT workspace to, do a controlled import of the annotations.
+Then they can paste the URL in the respective MINT workspace to do a controlled import of the annotations.

 <!--
 local image example URL: "./_media/image1.jpg"